slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Spoon feeding in the long run teaches us nothing but the shape of the spoon."
 -- E.M.
 Forster*

+> *"Polymaths are late bloomers."
+-- Robin Hanson*

 > *"The cost of a college education keeps going up, and the value keeps going down."
 -- Pedro Domingos*

+> *"«I want to have a safety net so I can get a job.» This is what my daughter said to me.
+Where did she learn the phrase «safety net»?
+Maybe the thing about college is that a child is not yet ready to be an adult.
+It’s the last time they will ever hang out with people their own age.
+My closest friends are not my age.
+In college though, they were.
+It’s scary to be an adult.
+To survive.
+It’s a jungle.
+College is still a walled safe city for kids just like you.
+I would pay a lot to be a child again.
+To not make the mistakes of adulthood.
+To not have those fears.
+So maybe that’s what the college tuition is.
+The cost to extend childhood.
+And the cost of childhood is going up."
+-- James Altucher*

+> *"If you need a degree to do it, it’s not going to make you wealthy." (...)
+"Learning is cheap, education is expensive." (...)
+"Anytime you mix education and entertainment, you get neither." (...)
+"Instead of asking what books you should read, ask what ideas you should understand." (...)
+"Given that the main funcion of universities these days is filtering and signaling, the best move is to get admitted to Stanford and then drop out." (...)
+"The overeducated are worse off than the undereducated, having traded common sense for the illusion of knowledge." (...)
+"The modern conceit - educated people think they can outsmart complex systems like evolution, capitalism, weather and biology." (...)
+"You get rewarded for unique knowledge, not effort.
+Effort is required to create unique knowledge."
+-- Naval Ravikant*

 > *"University is just expensive procrastination."
 -- layahheilpern@x*